nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Finding a facility : `findf`

-Only want to see facilities you are looking for? `findf` lets you finds and filter facilities whose location contains any of the given keywords.
+If you want to see specific facilities you are looking for, `findf` lets you find and filter facilities whose location contains any of the given keywords.

 Format: `findf KEYWORD [MORE_KEYWORDS]`